 1) FA-SYNC-4 or FA-SYNC-2 Synchronous Box (strongly recommended)

 The synchronous control box is by far the most reliable method for synchronizing the motion of between two and four linear actuators.
-You will need the same type of actuator exclusively from the following list:
+To do this you will need the same type of actuator that have built in feedback such as a hall sensor or optical sensor feedback.
+Below are a couple of example Actuators with feedback built in:

 - Optical Series 200lb Actuator